dapperdandev/blog/design-patterns__builder.md

 In this implementation, the constructor accepts the required arguments for the product, exposes methods for settings the optional values, and exposes a method for returning the final product.

-> [!IMPORTANT]
-> Does this work?
+> ℹ️ Does this work?
 If it does, add details about private house vs private props.

 ```typescript
 const builder = new HouseBuilder(3, 2, 1500);